 The Constant Companion

 The sound is the garage door.
 My father’s car is pulling in at the end of the day.
 My body knows before my mind processes: the particular rhythm of his footsteps tells me everything I need to know.
 Heavy, deliberate steps mean danger.
 Lighter, quicker steps might mean safety, though guarantees are absent.
-The ball in my stomach tightens, and my breathing changes without my choosing to change it.
+The ball in my stomach tightens, and my breathing changes without my choosing.
 I am listening with my whole body, with every sense.

 By the time I hear the garage door, I have already assessed multiple variables.
 What day of the week is it?
 Fridays are more dangerous.
 How late is he?
 Later means more drinking.
 Did my mother seem tense at dinner?
 Her tension means she has already sensed something.
 Is my younger sister being too loud?
 Noise draws attention, and attention is dangerous.
 The youngest is seven years younger than me, still small enough that sometimes she cries in ways I cannot quiet, and this terrifies me more than my own danger.